Wrigleys' fees for employment advice

 Disbursements are costs related to your matter that are payable to third parties, such barrister fees, travel and accommodation and printing costs.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Barrister's (Counsel) fees are estimated from £1250 per day (depending on their experience) for attending a Tribunal Hearing.
+Barrister's (Counsel) fees are estimated from £1250 plus VAT per day (£1,500 inclusive of VAT) (depending on their experience) for attending a Tribunal Hearing.
 There may be additional charges for preparation or a conference before the Hearing.

 The fees set out above cover all of the work in relation to the following key stages of a claim: